SVS AllianceBernstein Sustainable Global Equity Fund

 Combines ESG strategy with other SRI criteria

-Find funds that have an ESG strategy (which is typically focused on avoiding companies that pose environmental, social or governance related risks) with additional criteria such as positive and/or negative screens, themes and stewardship strategies.
+Invests in assets which have an ESG strategy (which is typically focused on avoiding companies that pose environmental, social or governance related risks) together with additional criteria such as positive and/or negative screens, themes and stewardship strategies.
 Unscreened Assets & Cash

 All assets (except cash) meet published sustainability criteria